Festivals In The Philippines: 15 Most Exciting Filipino Fiestas

 Date: January 10 – 20, 2020

 Head down south to the Queen City and experience this fiesta in the Philippines that celebrates Cebu’s patron saint— Santo Niño.
-This is a week-long event that is done with processions, parties, concerts, colorful and lively street dancing, irresistible drum beats and parades.
+Sinulog is one of the 10 examples of religious festivals in the Philippines.
+This is a week-long event that is done with processions, parties, concerts, colorful and lively street dancing, irresistible drum beats, and parades.